Steve Corica: International career

-Corica has represented Australia at all youth (U17, U20, U23) and at national team level, the first Australian to achieve the feat.
+Corica represented Australia at all youth (U17, U20, U23) and at national team level, the first Australian to achieve the feat.

 He represented Australia at the FIFA U-17 World Championship in Scotland in 1989.
 Although his team finished last in a very tough group, he did have his moments, such as scoring against Brazil in a 3–1 loss.
-In 1991, he was selected for the FIFA World Youth Championship in Portugal, where Australia performed remarkably well and reached the semi finals before losing to the hosts.
-He then went on to play in two Olympic Games football tournament, the first being the 1992 Olympics in Barcelona, where Australia made another impressive run to the semi finals, this time falling to Poland at the penultimate stage.
+In 1991, he was selected for the FIFA World Youth Championship in Portugal, where Australia performed remarkably well and reached the semi-finals before losing to the hosts.
+He then went on to play in two Olympic Games football tournament, the first being the 1992 Olympics in Barcelona, where Australia made another impressive run to the semi-finals, this time falling to Poland at the penultimate stage.
 Four years later, he was part of the 1996 Olympics team in Atlanta.
 He was part of a generation of Australian players (including Paul Okon, Ned Zelic, Mark Bosnich and Zeljko Kalac) dubbed the "Golden Generation".

-On 16 April 1993 Corica was given his full national team debut by Eddie Thomson (former national coach) against Kuwait in a friendly match in Singapore.
+On 16 April 1993, Corica was given his full national team debut by Eddie Thomson (former national coach) against Kuwait in a friendly match in Singapore.
 He then went on to play for the national team, earning over 40 caps (some in non-'A' internationals) and scoring 6 goals including appearances at the 1997 and 2001 Confederations Cups.
 After a five-year absence from the national team, he appeared in an Asia Cup qualifier against Kuwait on 16 August 2006 as one of eight Sydney FC players called up to the national team.